Xorko/Hanot/README.md

 1. Check your code style with `yarn lint:all` (runs eslint, prettier, and tsc)
 1. Check your code correctness with `yarn test:all` (runs jest)

+## Requirements

+Node 17 is currently unsupported by React Native, be sure to use lts/gallium (16.13)